KissLog-net/KissLog-server/README.md

 ## About

-KissLog server is a logging, exceptions tracking and APM server. <br/>
+KissLog is a logging, exceptions tracking and Application Performance Monitoring server. <br/>
-It provides a user-friendly web interface for viewing and analyzing the data in real time.
+It provides a powerful and easy to use user-interface, allowing for viewing and analyzing the data in real time.

 KissLog server ingests data via REST interfaces, making it compatible with any programming language and platform.